jerrychong25/awesome-malaysia/README.md

 # 🌈 Awesome Malaysia
 - - -
-A curated list of awesome tech/engineering resources in Malaysia.
+A curated list of awesome tech & engineering resources in Malaysia.

 - [Community](#community)
   - [By Field](#by-field)